Catalog

 )

-// Create table identifier
+// Create a table identifier

 tableIdent := catalog.ToIdentifier("my_namespace", "my_table")

-// Create table with optional properties
+// Create a table with optional properties

 tbl, err := cat.CreateTable(